Federer and Serena enjoy Sunday strolls

 David Ferrer, seeded fourth after the withdrawal of Briton's Andy Murray, eased into the second round with a 6-4 6-3 6-4 defeat of another Australian, Marinko Matosevic, who has now lost his last nine grand slam first rounds.

+Two women's seeds fell, most notably fading force Venus Williams who suffered only her fifth first round defeat in 59 grand slam tournaments when she was dispatched 7-6 6-7 6-4 by Poland's Urszula Radwanska with darkness falling.

-Women's 11th seed Nadia Petrova of Russia became the day's highest-ranked casualty, losing to Puerto Rico's Monica Puig 3-6 7-5 6-4 but the other seeds came through unscathed, including last year's runner-up Sara Errani who beat Arantxa Rus 6-1 6-2.
+Women's 11th seed Nadia Petrova of Russia was the day's highest-ranked casualty, losing to Puerto Rican teenager Monica Puig 3-6 7-5 6-4 but last year's runner-up Sara Errani was untroubled beating Arantxa Rus 6-1 6-2.

 Federer, who in 2006 made his feelings known to organisers after being served up as a tasty tournament appetiser for a Sunday first round against Diego Hartfield, was far more relaxed this time round after again being asked to showcase the tournament's unique Sunday start.